camelotls/actions-nowsecure/README.md

 |ANDROID_PACKAGE|false|N/A|The name of the app's package for the Android platform.
 At least that is required if IOS_PACKAGE has not been provided.|
 |NOWSECURE_GROUP_ID|true|N/A|The application group to use for the assessment.|

 The `REPORT_FIELDS` might contain the field `regulatory` as provided by the Nowsecure report.
-This field is of the following form
+This field is of the following

 ```
 "regulatory": {